aprokdev/todo-react-immutable-context-api/README.md

 It is simple todo app, based on React and Javascript.
 Your todos will be saved in browser's LocalStorage.
 You can mark todos as complited, also edit them or delete.
 You can hide completed todos by clicking "Hide completed" checkbox, which appear as soon as you complete at least one todo.

+In this project I used Immutable.js library, to improve performance

 How to start:

 Install all dependencies by running `npm install` or `yarn install`